Out of the Blue (2008 TV series)

 Out of the Blue is an Australian serial drama commissioned by the BBC, and produced by Australia's Southern Star Entertainment.
 It began screening on BBC One on weekday afternoons on 28 April 2008.
 The programme attracted lower than desired ratings figures, prompting the broadcaster to shift it to its second channel BBC Two from 19 May 2008.
 The BBC eventually decided not to commission a second series, and the final episode aired on 29 January 2009.
-The rights to show the first series in Australia were purchased by Network Ten, while in the UK, Channel 5 has picked up the repeat rights to Out of the Blue, and began airing all 130 episodes on digital sister channel Fiver in February 2009.
+The rights to show the first series in Australia were purchased by Network Ten, while in the UK, Channel 5 picked up the repeat rights to Out of the Blue, and began airing all 130 episodes on digital sister channel Fiver in February 2009.

 Premise

-Set in Sydney beach suburb of Manly, New South Wales, Out of the Blue is a drama shown five days a week about a group of thirty-year-old friends returning home for a high school reunion, which is brought to an end when someone is murdered.
+Set in Sydney beach suburb of Manly, New South Wales, Out of the Blue is a drama that was shown five days a week, about a group of thirty-year-old friends returning home for a high school reunion, which is brought to an end when someone is murdered.
 An investigation follows as the group attempts to discover which one of them was the killer.